8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 Then I have percents set that establish the minimum and maximum dollar amounts for the other accounts.
 This is where most of the decisions and possible wiggling occurs.

-Once I have that figured out I head over to Wave.
+Once I have the distributions for that paycheck figured out in the spreadsheet I head over to Wave.

 I’ll look at each account to make sure the transactions are valid and verified.
-I’ll create any missing entries.
-If there’s a mistake or something I’ll make note of which institution or institutions I need to call and I won’t proceed until I can make the calls.
+I’ll create any missing entries in the manual accounts (like the Apple Card).
+If there’s a mistake or something, I’ll make note of which institution or institutions I need to call and I won’t proceed until I make those calls.

-Otherwise, I’ll create the entries for the transfers from the income account to the other accounts that I listed in the spreadsheet.
-Then I’ll add entries to pay the credit cards.
+If no mistakes are are found, I’ll create the entries for the transfers from the income account to the other accounts I listed in the spreadsheet; I might adjust the numbers, if needed—it’s usually not needed though.
+I’ll add entries to pay the credit cards from the expense account.
 Finally, I’ll create entries for investments.

 Doing this in Wave before actually doing it in the apps (or websites) for the institutions I can verify the outcome of the plan; measure twice, cut once.
 I want to make sure the expense account will end up with the desired reserve amount, or close to it, after all the money finishes moving.

-Once it’s verified in Wave, I’ll hop through the apps (or websites) for the institutions and actually set the transactions in motion.
+Once I’ve verified the plan in Wave, I’ll hop through the apps (or websites) for the institutions and actually set the transactions in motion.

+I usually do this the morning I get paid before rolling out of bed, so, not tedious and doesn’t require copious amounts of brain power or decision making.

 ## Recirculating

-To ensure every dollar is working toward its highest, long-term potential there are events and circumstances during which money set aside for short-term (one year or less) savings can be moved to a different holding.
+To ensure every dollar is working toward its highest, long-term potential there are events and circumstances during which money set aside for short-term (one year or less) savings can be moved to a different holding; usually long-term savings.

 ### Tax account

 I rarely owe taxes.

-While I could keep socking away in the tax account for when I retire, I would rather put the majority of this money to work once I know I don’t owe taxes for the year.
+While I could keep socking money away in the tax account for when I retire, I’d rather put the majority of this money to work once I know I don’t owe taxes for the year.

 After filing taxes, if I owe anything, I’ll transfer money from the tax account to the expense account and pay the taxes; further, the percent from income distributions going to the tax account will be increased by 1.